openmesh-DIY/openmesh-firmware/SECURITY.md

 Assume:
 - Anyone paired can send commands
 - Anyone with access can read messages
+- Pairing is a trust decision, not a suggestion

-Do not expose your node to untrusted devices.
+If you expose your node to untrusted devices: that is not a vulnerability, that is a life choice.

 ---